qpitlove/rollup-plugin-input-through/README.md

 ## Usage

-Generally, you need to ensure that ollup-plugin-input-through goes _before_ other things (like rollup-plugin-html2) in your `plugins` array.
+Generally, you need to ensure that rollup-plugin-input-through goes _before_ other things (like rollup-plugin-html2) in your `plugins` array.

 ```js
 // rollup.config.js